pantheon-systems/documentation/source/content/guides/upgrade-drupal-8-ic-to-drupal-9.md

 ---
-title: Upgrade Drupal 8 with Integrated Composer to the Latest Version of Drupal
+title: Update a Drupal Site with Integrated Composer to the Latest Version of Drupal
-description: Upgrade Pantheon Drupal 8 Sites with Integrated Composer to the Latest Version of Drupal.
+description: Upgrade Pantheon Drupal sites with Integrated Composer to the latest version of Drupal.
 type: guide
 permalink: docs/guides/:basename
 cms: "Drupal"